 If you are travelling to Canada to visit friends or relatives, then you should obtain the invitation letter to Canada from the friend or relative with whom you have the closest connection.
 Whenever possible, a blood relative is a better choice than a non-blood relative (ie. sister instead of brother-in-law); and a relative will usually be considered a closer connection than a friend.
 However, ensure that you actually intend to spend time with whoever is providing the letter of invitation.
 It is not a good idea to get a letter of invitation from your aunt in Toronto when the purpose of your trip is to visit your best friend in Vancouver.

-You should also consider the immigration status of the person in Canada when deciding who should write your letter.
-Your invitation should be extended by a Canadian citizen or permanent resident.
-Only in exceptional circumstances should you consider providing an invitation to visit Canada from an individual who has temporary status in Canada, as these applications have a low success rate.
+You should also consider immigration status when deciding who should write your letter.
+It should be a Canadian citizen or permanent resident.
+Only in exceptional circumstances should you consider providing an invitation to visit Canada from an individual who has temporary status in Canada.

 If your main purpose is to visit Canada for a business meeting or event, then the organization that you will be spending time with should write the letter.